 What are Decentralized Exchanges?

 A decentralized exchange (or DEX) is nothing more than a smart contract designed to enable trustless peer-to-peer trading via already existing wallets.
 With a DEX, coins only leave your wallet when they’re traded directly to another user from his or her wallet.
 This cuts out the middleman and makes the entire process much more streamlined.
-Traders are no longer at the mercy of an exchanges’ support staff and no longer have to worrying about where their coins reside.
-They no longer feel compelled to register on a new exchange simply because they have have no other options.
+Traders are no longer at the mercy of an exchanges’ support staff and no longer have to worry about where their coins reside.
+They no longer feel compelled to register on a new exchange simply because they have no other options.

 Decentralized exchanges like Radar Relay, Waves DEX, BitShares, NXT, CounterParty, and others are hustling to provide the best user experience in the crypto marketplace.
 However, they must overcome a variety of issues.
 Consider EtherDelta, a highly popular DEX platform that runs on the Ethereum blockchain.
 EtherDelta is simply a smart contract, that allows you to interact with it using your wallet to deposit Ether or any ERC-20 token you wish to trade, and then trade it with other users using a rudimentary UI, without market and stop orders and without order matching, However, new users can sometimes confuse the amount and price-per text boxes, leading them to pay a large amount of ETH for a fraction of a single token.

 Decentralized exchanges that wish to succeed must seek to provide greater transaction speeds and greater security along with a friendly user experience and a fiat gateway.
-Thus, it is obvious that the first to solve this problem stands to gain the most and usher in a new era of truly decentralized trading, the badly needed next step in the evolution of crypto currencies.
+Thus, it is obvious that the first to solve this problem stands to gain the most and usher in a new era of truly decentralized trading, the badly needed next step in the evolution of cryptocurrencies.

-The XTRABYTES X-CHANGE: A New Trading Ecosystem
+The XTRABYTES™ X-CHANGE: A New Trading Ecosystem

 “X-CHANGE will be the XTRABYTES decentralized cryptocurrency exchange.
 Built directly into the wallet, X-CHANGE will allow users to have a trusted, decentralized, and totally secure p2p exchange at their fingertips.
 To provide proof-of-concept the first tradable pairing within X-CHANGE will be XBY/XFUEL.”

-So, if XTRABYTES succeeds, it aims to become the fastest and most secure exchange on the market, and thus the perfect candidate to provide a better decentralized exchange for the future, and with their own X-CHANGE, one of the first modules to go live on the platform, they aim to do just that.
-It is their 10,000 transactions per second and state-of-the art quantum proof SHA-512 encryption protocol, with the plan to add a fiat gateway in the future, that makes them the perfect candidate and prime contender to build the next Coinbase of decentralized exchanges.
+So, if XTRABYTES succeeds, it aims to become the fastest and most secure exchange on the market, and thus the perfect candidate to provide a better-decentralized exchange for the future, and with their own X-CHANGE, one of the first modules to go live on the platform, they aim to do just that.
+It is their 10,000 transactions per second and state-of-the-art quantum proof SHA-512 encryption protocol, with the plan to add a fiat gateway in the future, that makes them the perfect candidate and prime contender to build the next Coinbase of decentralized exchanges.